 Content Editor

 Every time you create a new article.
-Start with one a week and work your way up to 2–3 per week to multiply growth factor.
+Start with 1 per week and work your way up to 2–3 per week to increase the growth factor.

 You can write manually (here’s how →) or use Surfer AI to generate articles faster (and still optimize for SEO).

-Click Write and pick Generate with Surfer AI
+Select Write and pick Generate with Surfer AI.

 Topical Map will auto-fill your location and device settings, as well as keyword and competitors guidelines.